WorkForUse/NANO-PROJECT/README.md

 ## 🚀 Overview
 This microservice allows users to shorten long URLs into 6-character unique codes and provides seamless redirection.
 It follows a clean architecture, ensuring scalability and ease of deployment.

+### 🏗 System Architecture
+The application is architected using a multi-container Docker setup:
+1. **App Container**: Runs the NestJS application (Node.js).
+2. **DB Container**: Runs the PostgreSQL database.
+3. **Network**: Both containers communicate over a private bridge network for enhanced security.

 ## 🛠 Features
 - **URL Shortening**: Generates a unique 6-character ID for any valid URL.